raghav-2408/DM_SEM/notes.md

    - Maintain consistent branding across all digital channels.
    - Create a recognizable brand image that builds trust and fosters a strong connection.

-### Details about Registering with Directories

-## Details about Registering with Directories
+# Details about Registering with Directories

 **1. Identify Relevant Directories:**
    - Research and identify industry-specific and reputable online directories.